camptocamp/c2cgeoportal/doc/administrator/wmstime.rst

 used in the mapfile to make sure that only months and years are displayed in the slider tip and passed to the GetMap request.

-The interval (``interval``) has to be defined regarding international standard ISO 8601 and its duration/time intervals definition (see `ISO 8601 Durations / Time intervals <http://en.wikipedia.org/wiki/ISO_8601#Durations>`_).
+The interval (``interval``) has to be defined according to the ISO 8601 standard and its duration/time intervals definition (see `ISO 8601 Durations / Time intervals <http://en.wikipedia.org/wiki/ISO_8601#Durations>`_).

 Some examples for the interval definition: